Thompson Sampling for Infinite-Horizon Discounted Decision Processes: Almost sure learning for Thompson Sampling

 \begin{assumption}[Existence of the limit of $\pi_t(\theta\mid H_t)$] Suppose that $\lim\limits_{t\to\infty} \pi_t(\theta\mid H_t)$ exists $\mathbb{P}_{x_0}^{\tau,\theta}$-a.s. \end{assumption}

-By imposing this assumption, we avoid the nonexistence of the limit due to oscillation.
+This assumption rules out pathological oscillatory behavior of the posterior sequence and allows us to characterize its limiting behavior.
 Under Assumption \ref{relativeEntropy}, the expected posterior sampling error of TS vanishes.
 We will show that this, i.e., $\lim\limits_{t\to\infty} \mathbb{E}_{x_0}^{\tau,\theta}[\pi_t(\theta\mid H_t)] = 1$, and Assumption \ref{existenceofLimitPosterior} together imply

 The next lemma is the final piece to show the occurrence of complete learning.

 \begin{lemma} Suppose that TS does not exhibit complete learning, i.e., $\lim\limits_{t\to\infty} \pi_t(\theta\mid H_t) < 1$, $\mathbb{P}_{x_0}^{\tau,\theta}$-a.s.
 Then, there exists an $n\ge 1$ s.t.